 2. Figure Out What Your Expenditure Are

-There are many tools available that can do this, but if you’re like me, you like to use a pen and paper.
+There are many tools available that can do this, but if you’re like me, you’ll prefer to use a pen and paper.

 Remember that certain expenditures can’t bill on a monthly basis, so look back at previous months and get a complete image of your monthly spending.